 Health Insurance for Polish Visa & Karta Pobytu • What You Actually Need

 If you're applying for a Polish visa or a temporary residence permit (Karta Pobytu), health insurance isn't optional — it's a legal requirement.
 But the regulations are confusing, the terminology is inconsistent across voivodeships, and picking the wrong policy can result in a rejected application.
-After 30+ years of helping foreigners navigate insurance in Poland, we've seen every mistake in the book.
-Here's what you need to know.
+After 10+ years of helping foreigners navigate insurance in Poland, we've seen every mistake in the book.
+Here's what you need to know for 2025/2026.

 Why Health Insurance Is Required for Polish Immigration